Atchison, Kansas

 Atchison, Kansas by Harpers Weekly, 1866.

 The town continued to bustle with riverboat traffic and sometimes had 4-5 vessels at its levee on any given day.
-Its economic status also grew as the Overland Stage Line and Salt Lake City-based freighters made it their eastern terminus.
-Additionally, the U.S. Post Office made Atchison the headquarters and starting point for mail to the West.
+Its economic status grew as the Overland Stage Line and Salt Lake City-based freighters made it their eastern terminus.
+The U.S. Post Office also made Atchison the headquarters and starting point for mail to the West.
 A stagecoach line from Atchison to Placerville, California, was one of the country’s longest and most important lines.

-At the outbreak of the Civil War, there were three militia companies organized in Atchison, whose members enlisted in the Kansas regiments.
+At the Civil War outbreak, three militia companies were organized in Atchison, whose members enlisted in the Kansas regiments.
 Early in September 1861, a home guard was organized to protect it in case of invasion from Missouri.
-On September 15, another company was raised, which was subsequently mustered into a state regiment.
+On September 15, another company was raised and mustered into a state regiment.

 In 1863, the city of Atchison raised $4,000 to assist the soldiers from the county, and after the Lawrence Massacre by William Quantrill and his men, a like sum was subscribed to assist the stricken people of that city.
 Citizens of the town also joined vigilance committees that materially aided the civil authorities in suppressing raiding and the lawless bands of thieves that infested the border counties.